Mean-field limits of Riesz-type singular flows: Multiplicative Noise

 \subsection{Overview}

-In this last section, we show how to extend our method of proof to treat the mean-field limit of first-order systems, such as \eqref{sys}, with multiplicative noise added to the dynamics:
+In this last section, we show how our method of proof can in principle be extended to treat the mean-field limit of first-order systems, such as \eqref{sys}, with multiplicative noise added to the dynamics:

 Here, the $\sigma_k$ are $C^\infty$ vector fields on $\R^d$, the $W_k$ are independent real Brownian motions, and $\circ$ denotes that product should be interpreted in the Stratonovich sense.\footnote{When the $\circ$ is not present, the product should be interpreted in the It\^o sense throughout this paper.} The correspond mean-field equation is no longer deterministic, but instead gains a stochastic term: